5.1.2 Division of jurisdiction

 However, there is still a lack of clarity between the central (Ministry of Culture) and local government in implementing some laws, for example the Law on Monuments and Commemorative Sites (2004).
 Monuments are being built without sufficient documentation or permission from the Ministry of Culture (or the Cultural Heritage Protection Office), even in the strictly forbidden / protected areas.

 The decentralisation problem was also the main issue in the 2009 debate between Macedonian and French representatives.
 The Conference on "The Decentralisation of Culture in the Republic of Macedonia and France / Lower Normandy Region", organised by the NGOs "Locomotiva" and "Arcis", gathered official representatives and cultural workers on a two-day debate over decentralisation problems in both countries.

 It is important to stress that for the first time the City of Skopje adopted a Strategy with an Action Plan for the Development of Culture in the City of Skopje for 2012-2015.
-The document contains several strategic goals (development of plural and democratic model of cultural policy; transparency, expertise and efficiency in cultural actions; cooperation between all cultural actors, educational programmes; development of creative industries etc.), an action plan with time frame, methodology and procedures etc. The opposition had a lot comments on this document, including that the document was prepared completely outside the city administration, that it is unrealistic and antipode to the current cultural reality, and that it is not based on a broader public debate and expertise etc.
+The document contains several strategic goals (development of plural and democratic model of cultural policy; transparency, expertise and efficiency in cultural actions; cooperation between all cultural actors, educational programmes; development of creative industries etc.), an action plan with time frame, methodology and procedures etc. The opposition had a lot of comments on this document: that the document was not prepared by the city’s administration, it is unrealistic and antipode to the current cultural reality and that it is not based on a broader public debate and expertise, etc.